johndryan/thesis/Thesis Paper - Part III - Strategies.md

 The free-market self who inhabits the social network, constructing and expressing themselves there, is constantly offered, through advertising, the opportunity to purchase a better self, upgrade their identity, and accessorise their lifestyle with select, relevant consumer products:

-> The consumer figures the pos­si­bil­i­ty of en­joy­ment prom­ised by neoliberalism.
+> "The consumer figures the pos­si­bil­i­ty of en­joy­ment prom­ised by neoliberalism.
 Con­sump­tion pro­vides the ter­rain with­in which my iden­ti­ty, my lifestyle, can be con­structed, pur­chased, and made over.
-Yet con­sump­tion is more than a ter­rain—the con­sum­er is com­manded to en­joy, com­pelled by the im­pos­si­ble de­mand to do more, be more, have more, change more.
+Yet con­sump­tion is more than a ter­rain—the con­sum­er is com­manded to en­joy, com­pelled by the im­pos­si­ble de­mand to do more, be more, have more, change more."
 (Dean, 2009, 67)

 I consume, therefore I am.